achampagnedev/employee-feedback/README.md

 This app is an attempt to fulfill the requirements for the code challenge for the role of Front-End Engineer at PayPay.

-*This project is using the following technologies/frameworks/libraries:*
+*Technologies/Frameworks/Libraries:*

 #### Front End:
-- NextJS (Fullstack React Framework)
+- NextJS (Fullstack React Framework) with TypeScript
 - Next Auth (Authentication for NextJS)
 - TailwindCSS (Utility class based CSS framework)